Plymouth Workers' Compensation

 Plymouth, Massachusetts is sometimes called “America’s Home Town.”
 It is one of the most famous and well-known cities in America because it was the site of the first colony founded by Pilgrims from the Mayflower.

 Any time you suffer health problems as a result of your job, you should be able to make a work-injury claim and get medical bills covered as well as disability benefits.
 Unfortunately, sometimes legitimate claims are denied.
-A work injury lawyer can assist with making your claim and with appealing a denial or resolving disagreements related to benefits.
+Our law firm can assist with making your claim and with appealing a denial or resolving disagreements related to benefits.

-Schedule your free consultation with a Plymouth workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman.
-Call (617) 367-2900 or contact us online.
+Schedule your free consultation with a Plymouth workers’ compensation lawyer at Jeffrey Glassman Injury Lawyers.
+Call (617) 777-7777 or contact us online.